 The integrated theoretical framework examined here contributes a new perspective on spatial disparities in the global economy.
 An integral model of service innovation; the integration of path dependence and regional resilience; the interaction between firm and region for the accumulation of intangible assets; and the roles of governments and global firms: these are all essential to understanding the dynamics of economic spaces in East Asia.
 The theoretical model and case studies in this book suggest policy implications for developing countries, especially in the Asian and African regions, with regard to regional development and innovation policies.

 1. Introduction 2.
-Dynamics of Economic Spaces: a Theoretical Model 3.
-Path Dependence, Regional Resilience, and Regional Development 4.
-Integral Model of Service Innovation and Spatial Dynamics 5.
-Interaction between Corporate and Urban Systems for the Accumulation of Intangible Assets 6.
-Restructuring, Innovation, and Global Networks of Samsung 7.
-Evolution of the Industrial Cluster and Policy 8.
-Global Megatrends and Spatial Economic Inequality in Asia 9.
+Dynamics of Economic Spaces: A Theoretical Framework 3.
+Integral Model of Service Innovation 4.
+Path Dependence, Regional Resilience, and the Evolution of Regional Economy 5.
+Global Megatrends and Spatial Economic Inequality in East Asia 6.
+Interaction between Corporate and Urban Systems for the Accumulation of Intangible Assets 7.
+Evolution of Industrial Cluster and Policy: The Case of Gumi City, Korea 8.
+Restructuring, Innovation, and Global Networks of Samsung 9.
 Future Perspectives for the Dynamics of East Asian Economic Spaces and Policy Implications